What is Specle?

 Do media owners receive commission from Specle?

 Specle does not provide any commission, rebate, or kickback to media owners.
-Specle operates on its own merits, and attempts to provide the best possible service so that media owners, agencies, and advertisers choose to use us.
+Specle operates on its own merits, and works to provide the best possible service so that media owners, agencies, and advertisers choose to use us.